rinne/exequeue/README.md

   // As default, process output (stdout and stderr) is discarded.
 This
   // behavior can be overridden in setting storeStdout and/or
   // storeStderr to true.
-  // If set to true, the corresponding output is passed to promise
+If set to true, the corresponding output is
-  // resolve as string.
+  // passed to promise resolve as a string or Buffer object.
   // Default is false.
   // Allowed override value is true (both can be set independently).
   storeStdout: false,